Fork me on GitHub

 LDDTool is a reflection of the PDS4 Information Model (IM), and in turn, has a major build in sync with the PDS4 Build Schedule (every 6 months).

-By default, LDDTool builds with the latest version of the IM.
-As of LDDTool v12.0.0, it can now generate LDDs for older versions of the IM using the -V flag.
+By default, LDDTool builds with the latest version of the IM (currently 1P00 / IM v1.25.0.0).
+As of LDDTool v12.0.0, it can generate LDDs for older versions of the IM using the -V flag.

 Common Errors